KamilleModules/Ekom/doc/config.md

                                     If acceptOutOfStockOrders is set to true, then the customers can place their orders no matter what.
 The quantity (shop_has_product.quantity) stays at 0 and don't go negative.
 - sessionTimeout: int=300, the number of seconds the session is active
+- checkoutMode:
+    - singleAddress: all items are shipped to one address
+    - (if you want to create other modes with multiple addresses, the ekom-checkout-synopsis.md document might give you some ideas)
 - carrierSelectionMode:
     - fixed:$carrier_name, the carrier is fixed (by the shop owner) to the value $carrier_name
-    - auto: ekom will choose automatically, using the first carrier that can handle all of the products
+    - auto: ekom will choose automatically, using the first carrier that can handle all of the products The original idea behind auto is something like this: an order preference stored in the database (with an order column for instance), or a user preference based on criterion such as the cheapest, the fastest, the best quality..., also stored in the database.
+                        Or it could be something totally different...

     - manual, the user will choose between the carrier available to the user (unless there is only one carrier choice in which case the choice might not be asked)